-Pension benefit obligations / contingent liability
+Pension benefit obligations

-The Company pays contributions into a defined benefit pension scheme in respect of staff who transferred under Transfer of Undertakings Protection of Employment arrangements from the ILCU to the Company in 2013.
+Up to 2022, The Company paid contributions into a defined benefit pension scheme in respect of staff who transferred under Transfer of Undertakings Protection of Employment arrangements from the ILCU to the Company in 2013.
 This defined benefit scheme is a post-employment benefit plan.
 It is a multi-employer scheme in which the Company, the ILCU, and individual credit unions participate on an industry-wide basis (The Irish League of Credit Unions Republic of Ireland Pension Scheme).
 This is a funded defined benefit scheme with assets managed by the Scheme's trustees.

-During 2021, the ILCU, as principal employer, commenced a review of The Irish League of Credit Unions Republic of Ireland Pension Scheme and it was concluded that the Scheme should close to future accrual with effect from 31 March 2022.
-Although staff retained all the benefits that they had earned in the scheme to that date, the Company and its employees ceased making regular contributions to the scheme and ceased earning any additional benefits from the scheme.
+On 31 March 2022 The Irish League of Credit Unions Republic of Ireland Pension Scheme ceased to future accrual Although staff retained all the benefits that they had earned in the scheme to that date, the Company and its employees ceased making regular contributions to the scheme and ceased earning any additional benefits from the scheme.
 At the date of closure of the scheme, there was a past service deficit which was allocated to each individual participating employer based on the total benefits earned by staff in each participating employer.
-The Company's allocation of that past service deficit is €965,100.
-This total cost is included in the Profit and Loss account for the year ended 31 December 2022.
-The Company has entered a 10 year funding plan to pay the deficit of which the first year was paid in 2022.
-The Company's liability in the Balance Sheet in respect of the funding plan based on outstanding contributions payable under the funding plan is €849,410.
-This liability is recognised on the balance sheet in the financial statements and on the Solvency II balance sheet hence is measured on the same basis as the financial statements for Solvency II in 2022.
+The Company's allocation of that past service deficit was €965,100.
+The Company has entered a 10 year funding plan to pay the deficit of which the second year was paid in 2023.
+The Company's liability in the Balance Sheet in respect of the funding plan based on outstanding contributions payable under the funding plan is €775,943.
+This liability is recognised on the balance sheet in the financial statements and on the Solvency II balance sheet, and hence is measured on the same basis as the financial statements and for Solvency II in 2023 and 2022.